So . . . why are you scared?

 None of these very human attempts to handle fear — materialism, blind faith, entrenched skepticism — will provide the promised peace, Schaub believes.
 This is because each one relies on the idea that loss and death can, with the right formula, be cheated.

 Does accepting vulnerability doom us to a life shrouded in a gloomy awareness that this is all going to end anyway?
 Absolutely not, says Schaub.
 In fact, if we can more accurately identify the real causes of our fear, it can help relieve us of the stressful experience of repressing our feelings — and allow us to become considerably more at ease.

 “I consider fear to be absolutely normal, and something to be respected, so I don’t pathologize it at all,” Schaub says.
 “It doesn’t become a disorder for me.
 I think there’s a potential in fear to get to something good.
 It’s not like you just have to tolerate fear.
 You can find a skillful way to work with it, because it is, it exists, and it isn’t going away.”

-Another exercise involves “turning toward fear with affection” and simply thanking it for trying to protect you and keep you living this life — one that, apparently, you really love.
-This fundamental desire for the life you have can be a wonderful thing to notice, and it can wake you up to the present moment like nothing else.
+Another involves “turning toward fear with affection” and simply thanking it for trying to protect you and keep you living this life — one that, apparently, you really love.
+This fundamental desire for one’s own life can be a wonderful thing to notice, and it can wake us up to the present moment like nothing else.

-Ultimately, cultivating an appreciation of vulnerability teaches us that life can be enjoyed even if it can’t be controlled completely, or prolonged indefinitely.
-This attitude can keep us from taking the people we love (and even the people we don’t like) for granted, since we don’t know how long they’ll be around.
+Ultimately, cultivating an appreciation for our vulnerability teaches us that life can be enjoyed even if it can’t be controlled or prolonged forever.
+This attitude can also keep us from taking the people we love (and even the people we don’t like) for granted, since we don’t know how long they’ll be around.